zatrit/extension-videoview/README.md

 # Extension-Videoview
-Native Video Support For Android in Haxe Flixel
+Native Video Support For Android in Haxe Flixel using Java VideoView

 ## Credits:
 * Saw (M.A.
 JIGSAW) me - doing the hole code for the extension